 60 Monthly Payments

-The big difference between Chapter 7 bankruptcy and bankruptcy chapter 13 is that there are monthly payment plans for the chapter 13 debtor.
-Payments are made to the Chapter 13 Trustee over a period of (usually) 5 years.
+A big difference between Chapter 7 bankruptcy and bankruptcy chapter 13 is that there are monthly payment plans for the chapter 13 debtor.
+The Chapter 13 plan payments can even help you pay back tax debt, which in Chapter 7 is usually not discharged.
+Plan payments are made to the Chapter 13 Trustee over a period of (usually) 5 years.

 What are these payments?
 These payments are usually to firstly, tax debt.
 Secondly, they go to whatever you may be behind on your mortgage payment, or sometimes your car loans.
 Finally, they’ll go to pay some or all of your credit card debt.
 Chapter 13 bankruptcy therefore is a good way to stop foreclosure and save your house, as well as stop creditor harassment.
 And of course, all the California bankruptcy exemptions still apply, so you can keep your stuff.